haskell/ghcup-hs/docs/guide.md

 If the argument is omitted, the default is `recommended`.

-## Configuration

-A configuration file can be put in `~/.ghcup/config.yaml`.
-The default config file explaining all possible configurations can be found in this repo: [config.yaml](https://gitlab.haskell.org/haskell/ghcup-hs/-/blob/master/data/config.yaml).

-Partial configuration is fine.
-Command line options always override the config file settings.

 ## Manpages

 For man pages to work you need [man-db](http://man-db.nongnu.org/) as your `man` provider, then issue `man ghc`.
 Manpages only work for the currently set ghc.